Thanks for visiting The Long, Long Trail. It is my labour of love.

 In 2007 I was proud to graduate with the MA in British First World War Studies from the very same University of Birmingham where I got my MSc just 27 years before!

-In 2013 I also became a member of the International Guild of Battlefield Guides.
+In 2013 I also became a member of the International Guild of Battlefield Guides - but have left it (hopefully temporarily) as my research and writing work just got too busy for me to do much touring!

 In March 2011 my first book was published by Pen & Sword Military.
 “The Battle for Flanders: German defeat on the Lys, April 1918” is the first comprehensive study of the battle since the British Official History and draws upon much archival material as well as my own soldier research and personal knowledge of the area.